Senior Stimulus Program: What Help Is Available for Older Adults

 Social Security

-Full Social Security benefits are available to those who are 62 years of age or older and have contributed to Social Security for at least ten years or over 40 calendar quarters of “covered employment” in total.
+Full Social Security benefits are available to those who are 62 years of age or older and have contributed to Social Security for at least ten years or 40 calendar quarters of covered employment.
+This is necessary to qualify for benefits under the U.S. Social Security program, also known as OASDI program.

 Additional financial assistance for seniors receiving Social Security payments may also be available, depending on eligibility.
 For example, during the COVID-19 pandemic, stimulus checks were automatically issued to Supplemental Security Income (SSI) and everyone who was actively receiving Social Security benefits at that time.

-The IRS has issued three economic impact payments, but you can claim the recovery rebate credit if you were eligible and haven't received the payment.
+The IRS has issued three economic impact payments, but you can claim the Recovery Rebate Credit if you were eligible and haven't received the payment.

 Medicare